kavanasrao/ChatBot/README.md

 # DhiTvam:
-The Companion for Your Inner Journey
+The Companion for Your Inner Journey.

 "Dhi" symbolizes profound understanding, and "Tvam" reflects the essence of you.
 In a world flooded with chatbots designed for information retrieval, DhiTvam stands apart.
 Its mission isn’t just to answer questions but to listen, to be there when you need someone the most.

 # Because in your moments of silence, DhiTvam listens.